-This Manual, in consonance with Rule 21 of GFR 2005, endorses that every officer incurring or authorizing expenditure from public money should be guided by high standards of financial propriety.
+This Manual, in consonance with Rule 21 of GFR 2017, endorses that every officer incurring or authorizing expenditure from public money should be guided by high standards of financial propriety.
 Every officer should also enforce financial order and strict economy and see that all relevant financial rules and regulations are observed, by his own office and by subordinate disbursing officers.
 Among the principles on which emphasis is generally laid are as following:

-- a) Every officer is expected to exercise the same vigilance in respect of expenditure incurred from public money, as a person of ordinary prudence would exercise in respect of expenditure of his own money. - b) The expenditure should not be prima facie more than what the occasion demands. - c) No authority should exercise its powers of sanctioning expenditure to pass an order which will be directly or indirectly to its own advantage. - d) Expenditure from public money should not be incurred for the benefit of a particular person or a section of the people, unless: - (i) A claim for the amount could be enforced in a Court of Law, or - (ii) The expenditure is in pursuance of a recognized policy or custom. - e) The amount of allowances granted to meet expenditure of a particular type should be so regulated that the allowances are not on the whole a source of profit to the recipients.
+- Every officer is expected to exercise the same vigilance in respect of expenditure incurred from public money, as a person of ordinary prudence would exercise in respect of expenditure of his own money. - b) The expenditure should not be prima facie more than what the occasion demands. - c) No authority should exercise its powers of sanctioning expenditure to pass an order which will be directly or indirectly to its own advantage. - d) Expenditure from public money should not be incurred for the benefit of a particular person or a section of the people, unless - - (i) A claim for the amount could be enforced in a Court of Law, or - (ii) The expenditure is in pursuance of a recognized policy or custom.